mrward/sharpdevelop-blog/Blog/TypeScriptAddin.md

 ## Find References, Go to Definition and Rename

-These menu options can be found by right clicking on class or class member.
+These menu options can be found by right clicking on a class or a class member.

 ![TypeScript right click menu options](/Images/TypeScriptTextEditorContextMenu.png)

-Go To TypeScript Definition will open the file show the corresponding type definition.
-Find TypeScript References will show a list of locations where the selected type is referenced in the Output window.
+Go To TypeScript Definition will show the corresponding type definition.
+Find TypeScript References will show the reference locations in the Output window.
 Rename will open a dialog box where you can type in the new name and click OK to have it updated everywhere it is referenced.

 ## Getting the Addin

 The addin's [source code](https://github.com/mrward/typescript-addin) is available on [GitHub](https://github.com/mrward/typescript-addin).
 A [zip file is available to download](http://community.sharpdevelop.net/blogs/mattward/TypeScript/TypeScriptAddin-0.1.zip) containing the pre-compiled addin.
-Simply unzip and install into SharpDevelop using the Addin Manager.
+Simply unzip the files and install into SharpDevelop using the Addin Manager.
 The Addin Manager is available by selecting Addin Manager from the Tools menu.
 Install the addin by clicking the Install Addin button and then restart SharpDevelop.

 ## Configuring TypeScript Compiler Options